Bdowdle4/applied-ml-dowdle/lab03/README.md

 Analysis: Why did you choose these features?
 How might they impact predictions?

 ### Section 4.
-Splitting
+Train a Classification Model (Decision Tree)
-- 4.1 Basic Train/Test split
+- 4.1 Split the Data
-- 4.2 Stratified Train/Test split
+- 4.2 Create and Train Model (Decision Tree)
-- 4.3 Compare Results
+- 4.3 Predict and Evaluate Model Performance
+- 4.4 Report Confusion Matrix (as a heatmap)
+- 4.5 Report Decision Tree Plot

+ Repeat for all three cases

+Analysis: How well did the different cases perform?
+Are there any surprising results?
+Which inputs worked better?

+### Section 5.
+Compare Alternative Models (SVC, NN)
+- 5.1 Train and Evaluate Model (SVC)
+- 5.2 Train and Evaluate Model (NN MLP)

-Analysis: How well did the model perform?
-Any surprises in the results?
+Analysis: How well did each model perform?
+Are there any surprising results?
+Why might one model outperform the others?

+### Section 6.
+Final Thoughts & Insights
+- 6.1 Summarize Findings
+- 6.2 Discuss Challenges Faced
+- 6.3 Next Steps

 ---